 Since Siri doesn’t include Evernote support, your Evernote account needs a bit of setup before you can use it.
 All Evernote users have an email address that can be used to send all kinds of things to Evernote.
 If that email address isn’t already included in your iPhone Contacts, do that now.

 The latest updates to iOS also included a “Hey Siri” feature that is especially useful in the car.
 When your iPhone is plugged into a power source, just say “Hey Siri” and Siri will respond asking you what you want to do.
 To activate this feature go to Settings > General > Siri and turn on Allow “Hey Siri”.

 Open Siri and dictate, “Send email to Evernote”.
 Siri will prompt you to provide a subject line.
 Dictate the subject for your email/note and then for the body of the message.
 Siri will convert your dictation to text and send it on to Evernote for you.

 Take advantage of these tricks to send your note to a specific notebook and include tags.
 Both elements must be included in the subject line.
 Normally, the notebook name is preceded by an “@” when creating an email note.
 With Siri, dictate, “at sign” and then the notebook name.
 Tags are preceded with a “#”.
 With Siri, dictate, “pound sign” and then the tag name as part of the subject line.

 If you’re like me and get lots of ideas while you’re driving, this Siri/Evernote combo can be a very useful tool.
-Now all I need is a handy dashboard mount like this one and Siri and I will be the best of friends.
+This even works with older cars that aren’t as tech-friendly as the latest models.
+You’ll just need a charger that plugs into the cigarette lighter like this one from Belkin for about $10.